 The P4v-to-PTA translator parses an annotated P4 program and automatically extracts the assumptions (i.e., the Ps) and assertions (i.e., the Qs).
 For each assumption, the tool collects a list of test headers to be generated and identifies suitable values for each field.
 It then generates the P4 code and configuration for the test packet generator.
-For each assertion, the tool generates the output packet checker's data plane and the accompanying configuration, as illustrated in Figure 2.
+For each assertion, the tool generates the output packet checker's data plane and the accompanying configuration, as illustrated in Figure 5.

 This process is fully automated.
 To test an annotated P4 program, a user simply needs to place the P4 code in a specified folder.
 The PTA tool not only generates the test generator and checker P4 programs for PTA along with the associated configuration, but also compiles and runs the user's application on Tofino.
 Furthermore, the management scripts collect test results and present them to the user.
 The entire process is similar to the using the P4v command line tool, but runs real, extensive hardware validation.
-Appendix B describes an example P4v-to-PTA test.
+We expand this discussion in [24], by describing an example test program.